functorz-tech/momen_doc/deployment/seo.md

   * Disadvantage: The sitemap may be incomplete, causing some pages (e.g., pages that have not been navigated to) not to be crawled by search engines.

-* Pre-generation: At Project publication, a fixed sitemap is generated based on the path parameter range set in the previous step.
+* Pre-generation: At Project publication, a fixed sitemap is generated based on the path parameters range set in the previous step.

-  * Advantage: Ensures all sites are included in the sitemap (provided the path parameter is set correctly).
+  * Advantage: Ensures all sites are included in the sitemap (provided the path parameters is set correctly).

   * Disadvantage: Low dynamism, requiring re-publication to regenerate the sitemap after each data change.